 1. Demand out stripping supply : As demand for a natural product like honey, milk rises, it is difficult to meet the entire demand by up scaling natural sources As pesticide use, and hybrid varieties of agricultural crops rise, the collection of natural honey is dropping, as reported by bee keepers In such a situation, collecting small samples of honey from far flung rural areas, upto the factory , must be such a tedious task!
 Importing a 200 tonn container of sugar syrup, must be not only lot cheaper but a lot easier too from logistical supply chain point of view!
 In addition, honey homogenized with sugar syrup looks sexy when packed in a glass container Sugar syrup does not coagulate or crystalize like natural honey, in bottom of glass jar, giving it a bad , un presentable look !!!
 Sugar syrup, flavoured with honey has everything that a urban consumer wants!

-A highly placed source in Government of India says, “The placebo effect , may well be giving its health rewards to those taking the adulterated honey!
+A highly placed source in Government of India says, on condition of anonymity, “The placebo effect , may well be giving its health rewards to those taking the adulterated honey!
 Why CSE have to bring up NMR test now , to spoil the party”?

 2. ऊस काळा डोंगा रस नाही डोंगा ,कारे भूल लासी वरलिया रंगा says a 17th century Maharashtrian saint It means that sugarcane may look unappetizing, being black in color, twisted in shape but its juice is very sweet Don’t judge a thing from its outward appearance !
 This sums up attitude of urban consumers, who want coarse natural honey , as a homogenized product, packed in branded, gleaming glass bottles The real honey is more viscose, brownish color, less appealing in its appearance.
 Its natural sugar settles down at the bottom of glass container , giving an impression that it is impure and adulterated with Jaggery !
 One of the tenets of Isho Upanishad, an ancient Indian text, says that falsehood embellished with gold is meant to deceive.